New Thunderbolts Poster Sneaks In Robert Downey Jr.'s Iron Man

 Given that the final fight of Captain America: Civil War came down to Tony Stark being angry that Bucky killed his parents (as the Winter Soldier), and that Steve Rogers did not tell him, it may seem strange to have Iron Man and Bucky paired together.

-However, the two actually have quite a few similarities.
-They both are trying to make up for the wrongs of their past — though, Tony consciously made the decisions he did, whereas Bucky had no choice.
+However, the two actually have a few similarities.
+They both try to make up for the wrongs of their past, though Tony consciously makes the decisions he does, whereas Bucky has no choice during his time as the Winter Soldier.

-Bucky and Stark also both are the member of the respective teams introduced to audiences first (as in, Tony debuted before any other Avenger, and Bucky debuted before any other New Avenger).
+Bucky and Stark are also members of the respective teams introduced to audiences first (as in, Tony debuted before any other Avenger, and Bucky debuted before any other New Avenger).
 Both introductions were in Phase 1, and Sebastian Stan has appeared as Bucky at least once in every phase since.

-On top of that, both characters have a longstanding grudge against the Captain America of their own team (Tony with Steve, Bucky with John Walker).
-They also both are willing to put that grudge on hold when acting as a team needs to be the top priority.
+In addition, both characters have a longstanding grudge against the Captain America of their own team (Tony with Steve, Bucky with John Walker).
+They are also willing to put that grudge on hold when acting as a team is the top priority.

 - In This Article: Thunderbolts